-- Wrong wiring
+- Wrong AC wiring

-Improper, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
+Bad, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
 Bad wiring may stop the system from getting power or can trip the circuit breaker.

-- Outside fan is not operating
+- Outside AC fan is not working

 The fan on your air conditioner outside is responsible for conveying the heat from your Fort Lauderdale home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 The consequence of this action could result in internal damage to the compressor.

-- Outside unit not functional
+- Outside air conditioner unit not functional

-This usually indicates a significant reduction of power, contactor problems or even a faulty thermostat.
+This typically indicates a significant reduction of power, contactor problems or even a faulty thermostat.

 - Frozen inside coil

 Best practices suggest that the most convenient way for a Fort Lauderdale area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be found during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can quickly review the problem area and implement the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly review the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!